 Welcome to UMW!
-I am so excited for you all to join our community and for what awaits you as you start your unique college journey.
+I am so excited for you all to join our community and for what awaits you as you start your college journey.

-When I first came to UMW as a high school senior, I was instantly comforted by everyone's genuine friendliness and concern for my student experience.
-It helped me develop the confidence to value and embrace my individuality, intelligence, and shortcomings and become a campus leader to pass the same positive experience to others.
+When I first came to UMW, I was continuously reminded that I made the right choice to attend UMW.
+I have been comforted by everyone's genuine friendliness and concern for my student experience.
+It helped me to develop many relationships with faculty and fellow students as well as succeed academically and personally to become the person I am today.